Skip to main content

 5. Third Parties and Data Transfers

-- Google OAuth: Authentication only (if you use Google Sign-In).
-We receive your Google ID and email.
-Google acts as an independent controller β see Google's privacy policy.
+• Google OAuth: Authentication only, if you use Sign in with Google.
+We receive your Google identifier and your email.
+Google acts as an independent controller for its own processing — see its privacy policy.
+This is a different service from Google Analytics.

 6. Data Retention